South Carolina vs. Iowa Predictions & Picks - Women's NCAA Tournament Final Four

 South Carolina Schedule Analysis

-- The Gamecocks' signature win of the season came in a 76-71 victory against the No. 5 Stanford Cardinal on November 20.

-- The Gamecocks have the most Quadrant 1 victories in the nation (17).
+- The Gamecocks have 17 wins versus Quadrant 1 teams, the most in the country.

-- South Carolina has eight wins against Quadrant 2 opponents, tied for the eighth-most in the country.
+- South Carolina has tied for the eighth-most Quadrant 2 wins in the country (eight).

 South Carolina 2022-23 Best Wins